Patient education: Hemochromatosis (hereditary iron overload) (Beyond the Basics)

 ●Phlebotomy procedure — Phlebotomy is generally safe and can be performed in a clinician's office, blood bank, hospital, or even a person's home.
 People undergoing phlebotomy should drink an adequate amount of fluids and avoid exercise within 24 hours of the procedure.

-Typically, 1 unit of blood (about 473 mL or 1 pint) is removed per week; however, 1.5 to 2 units of blood can often be removed from men, whereas it may be necessary to remove only 0.5 units of blood from women or frail or elderly patients with other medical problems.
+Typically, 1 unit of blood (about 473 mL or 1 pint) is removed per week; however, 1.5 to 2 units of blood can often be removed from men, whereas it may be possible to remove only 0.5 units of blood from women or frail or elderly patients with other medical problems.

-Iron levels are usually monitored every four to eight weeks during treatment.
+Ferritin levels are usually monitored every 4 to 12 weeks during treatment.
 These values help to determine when the excess iron stores have been depleted; they also help determine if phlebotomy has caused anemia by depleting iron too rapidly.
 If anemia occurs, phlebotomy may be temporarily stopped.

 In people with hemochromatosis who do not have symptoms at the time of diagnosis, the excess iron stores are depleted to normal after about 30 or fewer phlebotomy sessions.
 In people who have symptoms at the time of diagnosis, 50 or more phlebotomy sessions may be needed to deplete excess iron stores.
 Each unit of blood drops the ferritin by about 30 ng/mL.
 If the MRI/T2* shows serious iron accumulation in the heart or liver, it is useful to repeat the procedure to make sure that iron is being removed effectively.

-- Maintenance phlebotomy — After iron stores have been reduced to normal levels (eg, ferritin levels in the range of 50 to 100 ng/mL), maintenance phlebotomy is essential to prevent iron from accumulating again.
+●Maintenance phlebotomy — After iron stores have been reduced to normal levels (eg, ferritin levels in the range of 50 to 100 ng/mL), maintenance phlebotomy is essential to prevent iron from accumulating again.
 Maintenance phlebotomy entails removing 1 unit of blood approximately every two to four months.

 ●Effectiveness of phlebotomy — Phlebotomy can effectively prevent or resolve some, but not all, complications of hemochromatosis.